MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/troubleshoot-on-prem.md

 1. Open lusrmgr.msc (Local Users and Groups)
 1. Create a new group called **Dynamics365ReadServices**
 1. Add the account that your AOS runs under (i.e. axserviceuser, svc-AXSF$) to the group you created above.
-1. Download the latest Infrastructure scripts from the shared asset library in LCS.
+1. Download the latest infrastructure scripts from the Shared asset library in LCS.
-1. Copy the Infrastructure scripts to your BI (SSRS) node.
+1. Copy the infrastructure scripts to your BI (SSRS) node.
 1. Create a file scmgroups.csv with the following content:

     ```text